-A day that ends in handcuffs is always someone’s worse day.
-Especially, if it is after a family even in a park.
+A day that ends in handcuffs is always someone’s worst day.
+Especially, if it is after a family event in a park.
 But, this is unfortunately what one Newark resident is now facing after a community movie night.

 Incident occurred during a recent Weequahic Park during a community movie night in Newark, New Jersey, at about 10:00 p.m.
 The Newark Police Department were reportedly alerted while they were patrolling Elizbeth Avenue when a local directed the police to the incident, and the police claimed they witnessed several adults and children fleeing the scene.
 NPD claimed they saw the local man holding a pry bar and knife, and after ordering the man to drop the items, they deployed pepper spray.